Saturday, February 27, 2021

 You may wonder how an almost 1000-page novel with the unlikely subject of a cathedral at its spine could possibly be that interesting.
 Paradoxically, Pillars of the Earth is the most popular book by Ken Follett and has amassed cult following since its release.
 What is amazing about Pillars of the Earth is that it recreates, quite vividly, the entire life of a fictional village and the people who live there.
 The story is so rich and the characters are so real that you feel like you know the place and the people as intimately as if you yourself were living there in the Middle Ages.
 It is curious, captivating and terrifying all at the same time.
 With his flair for writing, the author makes every one of those pages worth turning over.
 Not to mention, the medieval period is so far removed from our own time and age which in itself makes for absorbing reading.
 If you ever felt that the world you are living in right now is cause for complaint, I suggest you read this novel.
 It will surely change your perception.

-A word of caution though: keeping in mind the brutal life during the Middle ages, there are some graphic depictions of violence, rape, incest, executions and war featured in the novel which can be deeply distressing to some.
+Trigger warning: keeping in mind the brutal life during the Middle ages, there are some graphic depictions of violence, rape, incest, executions and war featured in the novel which may be distressing.

 My rating for this book